Wusco/wuscochat-2/README.md

-# wuscochat-new
+# WuscoChat
-this is where we develop the new wusco chat
+This is where we develop wusco chat v2.